Index estimates for constant mean curvature surfaces in three-manifolds by energy comparison: Introduction

 where $L=-\Dl - (|A|^2 + Ric_N(\nu,\nu))$.
 The `weak' CMC-index $i_h$, is equivalent to the number of ways we can reduce the area $\A(u)$ \emph{amongst volume preserving deformations}.
 This quantity is equivalent to

 where $V$ is a linear subspace.
 In this paper we will estimate

 We recall that the index $i_{\A_h}$ of the operator $L$ differs from $i_h$ by at most $1$ (see e.g. \cite{bourni-sharp-tinaglia-2022}).

 One of the main auxiliary results of this paper, crucial to obtaining an index estimate for immersed CMC surfaces in arbitrary three-manifolds, is that the second-order comparison of area and Dirichlet energy remains true along conformal maps which do not necessarily parametrise minimal surfaces.
-In particular \eqref{eq:confrough} holds along \emph{all} conformal maps, see Section \ref{sec:comparison-sec-var-area-energy}.
+In particular \eqref{eq:confrough} holds along \emph{all} conformal maps into arbitrary Riemannian manifolds $N^n$ (i.e. there is no constraint required on the mean curvature), see Section \ref{sec:comparison-sec-var-area-energy}.
 We therefore have exactly a comparison for the energies $\A_h$ and $E_h$.
 From this point we are able to utilise the approach of Ejiri-Micallef in order to show:

 \begin{theorem} Suppose that $u:\Sigma_g^2\to N^3\emb \R^d$ is a branched CMC $h$-immersion (see terminology above) from a closed Riemann surface of genus $g$ to an orientable $3$-manifold $N$, itself isometrically embedded in $\R^d$.
 Then there exists some uniform $C<\infty$ so that